Last Updated on October 28, 2023

 Osteoperiosteal Bone Grafting

-The graft tissue is removed with periosteum intact.
+The graft tissue is removed with the periosteum intact.
 Osteoperiosteal grafts are less osteogenic than multiple cancellous grafts and are now rarely used.

 Multiple Cancellous Chip Bone Grafting